garystafford/garystafford-sakila_mysql_db/README.markdown

 ##Puppet Module: Install MySQL Sakila Database#

 The 'install_sakila_db' Puppet module downloads and installs the MySQL Sakila example database onto an Ubuntu-based target node running MySQL.
-There are also classes included to drop the database and remove all install files.
-Note, if MySQL does not exist on target node, the 'install_sakila_db' class will install MySQL (currently version 5.5.x).
+Note, if MySQL does not exist on target node, the 'install_sakila_db' class will install MySQL using [puppetlabs-mysql](https://forge.puppetlabs.com/puppetlabs/mysql) module's mysql::server class (currently version 5.5.x).

+There are also two classes provided, which can be used to drop the database and to remove all install files.

 #####Module Classes
 * install_sakila_db (init.pp) - Downloads and installs Sakila database